basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 node will take longer to complete than the same query split into subqueries across multiple nodes.
-So if running individual queries as fast as possible is what you care most about (latency), you want a smaller quantum that will spread a your data more evenly around the cluster.
+So if running individual queries as fast as possible is what you care most about (latency), you want a smaller quantum that will spread your data more evenly around the cluster.

 However, if you added up the iteration times of those subqueries, you would find that the total is larger than your single-node